Getting the Most Out of The Effects Control Panel in After Effects

 Color Correction > Lumetri Color

 This tool is by far one of my favorites.
-Lumetri Color gives you an entire control panel to fine tune and master the color in your project.
-Everything from exposure, to vibrance, saturation, levels and more.
+Lumetri Color gives you an entire control panel to fine tune and master the color in your project, including Exposure, Vibrance, Saturation, Levels and more.
 One of the best things about this tool are the built in color filters.
 Go to the control panel and select Creative > Look.

-Although these filters are aimed at editors and people working with footage, they often look great on animation.
-If you have a wide variety of contrast and colors in your scene, the better these filters will look.
+Although these filters are aimed at editors and people working with footage, they often look great on animation, and are an ideal way to add that final polish to your project.
 There’s nothing more fun than finding a whole new look for your scene that you hadn’t thought of before.

 Transition > CC Scale Wipe

-If you want to try something a little trippy and experimental, the CC Scale Wipe is a great tool to experiment with.
+If you want to try something a little trippy and experimental, the CC Scale Wipe is a great tool to play around with.
 Select the layer you want to adjust, and go to Effect > Transition > CC Scale Wipe.

 With this effect, you can change the direction, stretch amount, and axis center for some really cool looks.